carloshmartins/tyka/Tyka/README.md

 ### Swift Package Manager Projects

-You can add `MyPackageName` as a package dependency in your `Package.swift` file:
+You can add `Tyka` as a package dependency in your `Package.swift` file:

 ```swift
 let package = Package(